What Is Proof Of Delivery 2021

 ePOD is eco-friendly since it removes the need to use paperwork to record each delivery confirmation.
 When you stop using paper, you are also removing the possibility of human error from either your customer or your delivery driver.

 You can also speed up your deliveries.
-Traditional proof of delivery can eat up a lot of your driver’s time, as they search for the relevant paperwork, scramble for a pen, and then wait patiently for the customer to sign and date the forms. ePOD uses technology and real-time information to make this process fast and efficient.
+Traditional proof of delivery can eat up a lot of your driver’s time as they search for the relevant paperwork, scramble for a pen, and then wait patiently for the customer to sign and date the forms. ePOD uses technology and real-time information to make this process fast and efficient.
 Your customers will also be pleasantly surprised when you present them with a screen and e-signature requirement over a paper form.

-Our 3 Workflow Process With ePOD
+Our 3 Workflow Process With Proof of Delivery

 This first process involves three distinct steps.